section-engineering-education/engineering-education/content/articles/jetpack-compose-forms/index.md

 ### Prerequisites
 In order to follow up with this tutorial comfortably, you will need:
 - Android studio 4.2 (Arctic Fox) and above
-- Knowledge in Kotlin language
+- Knowledge of Kotlin language
 - Knowledge in Jetpack compose
 - Physical device or emulator to run the application

 ### Step 1 : Setup
-To get started, open up Android studio and create a new project using the "Empty Compose activity" template.
+Open up Android Studio and create a new project using the "Empty Compose activity" template to get started.
 Give it any name you would like.

-You can go ahead to customise the theme to your liking.
+You can go ahead to customize the theme to your liking.

 ### Step 2 : Form operations
-When developing mobile applications, it's highly likely that we come across `Forms` or some form of input to collect data from users.
+When developing mobile applications, likely, we come across `Forms` or some form of input to collect data from users.
 With Jetpack compose, we have the `TextField` composable from Material.

 Go ahead and add it to your screen.